bravesoftdz/TsmPluginFx/README.md

 About TransModeler
 --------------
 TransModeler® is registered trademark of Caliper Corporation.
-It is probably the fastest traffic simulator on Windows Win32 platform, due to its highly optimized underlying infrastructure.
-It features full-fledged powerful GIS capabilites, extremely detailed modelling realism (visually, and modelling wise),  and flexible plugin mechnism not available from other traffic simulators on the market.
+It is probably the fastest traffic simulator on Windows Win32 platform, due to its highly optimized underlying C++ programming infrastructure.
+It features full-fledged and powerful GIS capabilites, extremely detailed modelling realism (visually, and modelling wise),  and flexible plugin mechnism not available from other traffic simulators on the market.

 A TransModeler license is required in order to use the plugin framework presented herein.
 For more information about TransModeler visit https://www.caliper.com/transmodeler/default.htm